Introduction

 Freenet Peers

 In Freenet, a "peer" is any computer running the Freenet Core software.
 The peers are organized in a ring-like structure, with each peer assigned a specific numerical value between 0.0 and 1.0, indicating its location in the network's topology.
-This location is derived from the peer's public key.
+This location is derived from the peer's IP address.

 Establishing Neighbor Connections